MicrosoftDocs/well-architected/well-architected/security/tradeoffs.md

 - Some security controls, by design, impede access.
 During incident response, these controls may slow emergency access by workload operators.
 As such, incident response plans require more emphasis on planning and drilling to reach acceptable efficacy.

-:::image type="icon" source="../_images/trade-off.svg"::: **Decreased agility and increased complexity.** Workload teams measure their velocity so they can improve quality, frequency, and efficiency of delivery activities over time.
+> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: **Decreased agility and increased complexity.** Workload teams measure their velocity so they can improve quality, frequency, and efficiency of delivery activities over time.
 Workload complexity factors into effort and risk involved in operations.

 - Stricter change control and approval policies to reduce the risk of introducing security vulnerabilities can slow down the development and safe deployment of new features, yet the expectation of addressing security updates and patching could increase demand for more frequent deployments.
 Additionally, human-gated approval policies in operational processes could make it more difficult to automate that process.